• Skip to primary navigation

 Bharwan Parwal or Stuffed Parwal - Tasty Pointed Gourd Curry

-Author: Sujata Shukla
+Sujata Shukla

 Stuffed Parwal filled to bursting with handpicked masalas.
 My version of comfort food on a rainy or chill evening.
 Ever tried it in a sandwich?
 Its Yum!

-Print Recipe
+Print Recipe Pin Recipe

 Ingredients

-• 1 cup onion - diced
+• 1 cup onion diced

-• 1 cup tomato - diced
+• 1 cup tomato diced

-• 2 tbsps Coriander seeds - (dhania)
+• 2 tbsps Coriander seeds (dhania)

-• 1 tbsp peanuts - Raw
+• 1 tablespoon peanuts Raw

-• ¼ tsp Fenugreek seeds - (methi)
+• ¼ teaspoon Fenugreek seeds (methi)

-• ¼ tsp Onion seeds - (kalonji)
+• ¼ teaspoon Onion seeds (kalonji)

 • a few curry leaves

-• ¼ tsp Cumin seeds - (jeera)
+• ¼ teaspoon Cumin seeds (jeera)

-• 1 red chilli - Dry (optional)
+• 1 red chilli Dry (optional)

-• ¼ tsp turmeric - (haldi) powder
+• ¼ teaspoon turmeric (haldi) powder

-• ¼ tsp chilli - powder
+• ¼ teaspoon chilli powder

-• pinch asafoetida - (hing) a
+• pinch asafoetida (hing) a

 • to taste salt

-• 3 tbsps sesame oil - ( or other cooking oil)
+• 3 tbsps sesame oil ( or other cooking oil)

 Instructions

 • Dice the onions and tomatoes.
-Heat 2 tsp of oil in a pan, reserving the balance oil for frying the stuffed Parwals.
+Heat 2 teaspoon of oil in a pan, reserving the balance oil for frying the stuffed Parwals.
 Roast the coriander and peanuts for 1 minute (The peanuts may crack or burst,)

 • Remove the coriander and peanuts afterdraining the oil by holding them in a slotted ladle against the side of the pan, and transfer into a dry bowl.
 Keep aside.

 • In the remaining oil in the pan, fry the onions for 1 minute and add tomatoes, fry for 30 secs.
 Drain and transfer to a dry bowl.
-Add another 1 tsp of oil to the pan and roast all the remaining ingredients (except the salt and reserved oil).
+Add another 1 teaspoon of oil to the pan and roast all the remaining ingredients (except the salt and reserved oil).
 Drain and remove after two minutes of roasting on a low flame.

 • Grind the coriander and peanuts coarsely, add all the other fried/ roasted ingredients and grind to a paste without adding water.
 Remove to a dry bowl and mix in the salt.